pmitra01/pmitra01.github.io/_posts/2023-10-16-how-many-data-points-is-a-prompt-worth.markdown

   - Training curves: I then obtain training curves for each setup, by training 5 different models on incremental segments of the labeled dataset.
 The classification accuracy on a held out test set is plotted for each model tuned on varying training data sizes.
-  - Verdict: The hold-out test-set performance trends for both classifier head and the prompt-based instruction tuning scenarios are compared to compute the relative data advantage either method may have on the other.
+  - Process for reaching a verdict: The hold-out test-set performance trends for both classifier head and the prompt-based instruction tuning scenarios are compared to compute the relative data advantage either method may have on the other.

 #### Implementation notes